blackdofu/new-repo/Begin.md

 # Begin \<One\>

 Once a boy sat at the ridge of a field, seeing cool water flowed over his feet.
+At the beginning.

+Third line.